 First of all, just imagine a peanut butter and apricot jam sandwich.
 This is one of my son’s favorite treats so we decided we would try to put that taste into a healthy granola bar.
 Now, I love to make my own granola bars and have many go-to recipes, but this time we wanted to try something new and without actually including oats.
 Voilà!
 Our peanut butter apricot coconut granola bars were born.

-Also lately I’ve been struggling to find some recipes for my husband’s sweet tooth during lent.
-Now, I won’t go into the minute details, but in Orthodoxy lent is full blown let’s give up all animal products and a few other things here and there, so pretty much vegan.
-Because of this I’ve been making all sorts of vegan cakes, bars, and cookies.
+Also lately I’ve been struggling to find some recipes for my husband’s sweet tooth during Lent.
+Now, I won’t go into the minute details, but in Orthodoxy, for Lent one is to give up all animal products.
+There are a few other rules here and there, but it’s pretty much vegan.
+Because of this, I’ve been making all sorts of vegan cakes, bars, and cookies.
 Inevitably some turn out well and others don’t (like the vegan chocolate cake I tried last night – still working on that one).

 Recipe: Coconut Apricot Gluten-Free Granola Bars

 - 1/2 cup sunflower seeds (I usually use raw, but my husband prefers the toasted)

 - 1 and 3/4 cups organic shredded coconut